 Advice on test processes for new products

-Knowledge of where and when to use treated timber
+Knowledge of where and when to use preserved timber

-How to safely dispose of waste material form treated timber and spent treated timber at the end of its life
+How to safely dispose of waste material from preserved timber and spent preserved timber at the end of its life

 Current office bearer list